 I am a native Arizonan, something that is not always easy to find.
 I was born in Nogales, Arizona and moved to Tucson at a young age.
-Went back to school after a career in banking and completed Bachelor’s degrees in Anthropology and Biology at The University of Arizona.
+I went back to school after a career in banking to complete a Bachelor’s degrees in Anthropology and Biology at The University of Arizona.
 I also completed a Master’s Degree in Public Health followed by MD at The University of Arizona School of Medicine.
 During this time I was also a member of Americorps, the domestic Peace Corps program assisting with outreach to women in a rural area outside of Tucson.
-Currently an Associate Clinical Professor in the Family Medicine Department at the University of Arizona.
+Currently I am an Associate Clinical Professor in the Family Medicine Department at the University of Arizona..

 I have a special interest in providing women’s health including obstetrical care and speak some Spanish.

 I am married with three children and three grandchildren.
 My husband and I moved here after residency in California because I had been here as a student and remembered the Gila Valley Clinic as being one of my best experiences in Medical School.
 I am very happy to be a part of the way things are done in the Gila Valley unlike the bigger cities.
-I hope to continue delivering babies and seeing patients in the hospital until I retire some day.
+I hope to continue delivering babies and seeing patients in the hospital until I retire someday.

 • Clinical Assistant Professor of Family and Community Medicine, University of Arizona College of Medicine

 • Fellow of the American Academy of Family Physicians

 • AzAFP Board Member 2013-2015

 • Chief of Staff of Mt.
 Graham Regional Medical Center

 • Family Medicine Residency with OB in Merced, California through U.C.
 Davis

 • MD from the University of Arizona College of Medicine